 Contact your bank or building society for a third party mandate form (you can usually download them from their website).
 You need to name a specific person.

-A third party mandate is a good short-term measure if someone is ill or in hospital.
+A third party mandate is a good short-term measure if someone is ill or in hospital; however, it is only valid while you have capacity and can make decisions for yourself.

 If you change your bank account so it is held in joint names with someone else, you will both be able to withdraw money and make decisions without asking each other.